cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ![cohort-analysis](https://ipfs.io/ipfs/QmUnpQFhi5cXPqqhXB97njnt3gyqgBsmh36cRrk4HPt1uK)

-This information allows us {++to ++}better understand our collaborative behavior, provide better feedback to a high-level organism, and improve our decision-making.
+This information allows us to better understand our collaborative behavior, provide better feedback to a high-level organism, and improve our decision-making.

 More charts can be found at [cybernode.ai](https://cybernode.ai/grafana/d/SdWCR028z/analytics?orgId=2) >>|